instructlab/taxonomy/README.md

 Your skills contribution pull requests must include the following:
 - A `qna.yaml` that contains a set of key/value entries with the following keys
   - Each `qna.yaml` file requires a minimum of five question and answer pairs.
-- A `attribution.txt` that includes the sources for the information used in the `qna.yaml`
+- An `attribution.txt` that includes the sources for the information used in the `qna.yaml`

 > [!TIP]
 > The skill taxonomy structure is used in several ways: